 Marcus: Well, you definitely get an A for effort.

 Weapon Tombstone: Moya's grave.
 However since Moya didn't use a sword because at this point Colin has become a DEVOUT athiest and didn't care how she rests because as far as he's concerned, she no longer even exists to be bothered by it anymore.

 What the Hell, Hero?: Given by Marcus who calls out Colin for not doing anything else with his life for centuries on end.
 He comes off as sincere which underlines the tone of the movie: even the villain is disappointed in Colin.

 Wicked Cultured: Marcus Octavius, a villain who is fond of literature, art, music, and philosophy.
-In his own words when He meets Colin again in Nazi Germany, He can write poetry in 3 dozen languages, can paint like Rembrandt and play piano like Liszt.
+In his own words when He meets Colin again in Nazi Germany, He can write poetry in 3 dozen languages, can paint like Rembrandt, and can play piano like Liszt.

 You Have Failed Me: Marcus orders the execution of a scientist who did not meet his project deadline.